panthrajendra/Basics-of-R/README.md

   dim(data) # gives the total number of rows and columns at once
   ```
-  <span style="color: Skyblue;"> This command will help to find the number of observation in the data set by calculating number of rows.</span>
+  <span style="color: Skyblue;"> The number of observation in the data set is number of rows and number of variables is number of columns.</span>

 - Acessing particular variable (column) or/and observation (row)
   ```r